-Staff, directors, volunteers and contractors at the College are required to abide by this Code.
+Staff, directors, volunteers, and contractors at the College are required to abide by this Code.
 The purpose of this Code is to promote child safety within all College Environments.
 Please find below a link to the College’s Child Safety Code of Conduct:

-Child Safety Code of Conduct (Last Updated: January 2017)
+Child Safety Code of Conduct (Last Updated: December 2022)

 Child Safety Policy, Code of Conduct and Procedures